 Working with individuals every day in this new, independent capacity, my eyes were suddenly open to data I’d never noticed.
 I began to understand autism on a much deeper level, and things began to fall into place quickly.
 My inability to recognize faces?
 It’s called prosopagnosia, or face blindness, and is common in people with ASD.
 The clumsiness, running into things, hurting myself, getting lost within buildings?
 It’s called dyspraxia, and is a developmental disorder impacting motor skills.
-While I would be unlikely to meet official criteria for ASD, my high verbal IQ would fit the pattern of many other neurodivergent women.
+My high verbal IQ would fit the pattern of many other neurodivergent women.
 In that light, the experiences of my childhood – rigidity around rules, distress around certain foods, difficulty in social settings of more than one other peer – immediately made sense.
 My obsessive passion for ideas and my single-mindedness towards social justice causes also align with the experiences of many other neurodivergent individuals.

 Autism does not look the same for everyone, and it is not always easy.
 For people like my adopted brother, who has no expressive language, being autistic includes chronic pain from related GI issues, a proclivity to wander with no awareness of danger from moving cars or strangers, and has severely limited his options for an independent life.
 I stand with solidarity and in full support of parents who have dedicated their lives to 24/7 care of their autistic family members.
 I wish very much that I could alleviate the disabilities that sometimes are associated with autism, and when I hear families advocate for a “cure” for autism, I think that’s what they mean.